matrix-org/synapse/docs/development/contributing_guide.md

 <https://docs.microsoft.com/en-us/windows/wsl/install>.
 Running Synapse natively
 on Windows is not officially supported.

 The code of Synapse is written in Python 3.
-To do pretty much anything, you'll need [a recent version of Python 3](https://wiki.python.org/moin/BeginnersGuide/Download).
+To do pretty much anything, you'll need [a recent version of Python 3](https://www.python.org/downloads/).
+Your Python also needs support for [virtual environments](https://docs.python.org/3/library/venv.html).
+This is usually built-in, but some Linux distributions like Debian and Ubuntu split it out into its own package.
+Running `sudo apt install python3-venv` should be enough.

+Synapse can connect to PostgreSQL via the [psycopg2](https://pypi.org/project/psycopg2/) Python library.
+Building this library from source requires access to PostgreSQL's C header files.
+On Debian or Ubuntu Linux, these can be installed with `sudo apt install libpq-dev`.

 The source code of Synapse is hosted on GitHub.
 You will also need [a recent version of git](https://github.com/git-guides/install-git).